spiasecki213/Final-Project-Address-Book-INST326/Documentation.md

 Amos, D. (2022, March 30).
 Python GUI programming with Tkinter.
 Real Python.
 Retrieved May 4, 2022, from https://realpython.com/python-gui-tkinter/
+  This source was extremely useful as a starting point for our project.
+We were not too familiar with Tkinter at the start of the project.
+It provided examples on how to build a GUI and use the widgets to customize our project.
 Colors. wikiPython.
 (2022, March 22).
 Retrieved May 1, 2022, from https://www.wikipython.com/tkinter-ttk-tix/summary-information/colors/

 Create UI using tkinter in Python.
 Create UI using Tkinter in Python. (n.d.).
 Retrieved May 1, 2022, from https://www.tutorialsteacher.com/python/create-gui-using-tkinter-python